 In this page of JetBrains Rider settings, you can specify your preferences for code inspection.

-|Read settings from editorconfig and project settings|| |
+|Read settings from editorconfig, project settings and rule sets|| |

 If you use EditorConfig to maintain code styles for your project, you can also configure code inspections from .editorconfig files.

 |Enable solution-wide analysis|| |

 Note that in large solutions, solution-wide analysis may result in some performance degradation.
 However, there are several ways to improve the performance of the solution-wide analysis .

 When warnings are enabled in the solution-wide analysis, it works as follows: as long as there are errors in the solution, only errors will be displayed; unresolved warnings will only appear when the last error is fixed.
 When warnings are disabled, the status bar indicator will turn green as soon as the last error is fixed.

 |Show unused non-private type members when solution-wide analysis is off|

 When this option is enabled, JetBrains Rider will detect all unused non-private members even if the solution-wide analysis is disabled.
 This option does not have any significant performance impact on small- and medium-sized solutions.

 |Show the 'Import namespace' action using popup|

 If this option is selected, a popup that suggests importing namespaces in C# and VB.NET shows up if there is one or more non-imported types are detected in the file: If the checkbox is not selected, the corresponding action will be available in the action list on Alt+Enter.